s6304062857568/yolov7-object-tracking/README.md

 **Features**
 - [x] find properly position of person to detect zone name
 - [x] summary time spend of each person in each zones
+- [ ] EXPERIMENTAL EVALUATION

 ---
 **TODO**
+- [ ] step by step to visualize proposed method
+- [ ] define and visualize except area
 - [x] edit ROI in each zone
 - [x] pre-process draw blueprint image
 - [x] test detect ROI based on centroid or foot